 The point is, I really feel that companies need to think carefully through the strategy of building shorter-life technologies into otherwise long-life products.
 I suppose if they keep doing it, then our collective expectations of how long those products are supposed to last will eventually match how long they actually do last.
 And I imagine the prices that we’re ultimately willing to pay for those products will eventually start to match our reduced expectations accordingly.
 But maybe there’s a better way…

 Perhaps companies can start incorporating modular technologies into their products so that we can easily replace the shorter-life portion of a product without having to pay to replace the main product itself.
-Or maybe companies can start offering different warranties for different parts of their products – maybe a year on the actual technology portion, but many more years on everything else.
+Or maybe companies can offer different warranties for different parts of their products – maybe a year on the actual technology portion, but many more years on everything else.
+(Some companies do this today, by the way, but not comprehensively enough to cover the parts you actually need to be covered!)
 Or maybe companies can start offering base model products without all the bells and whistles but with all the same high-quality parts and components that the higher-end versions currently utilize.
 Or maybe companies can just start paying more attention to their customers’ true expectations and then start matching their products to what those expectations really are.

 Any of these, in my opinion, are better strategic options than building products that are almost certain NOT to last as long as customers expect them to.
 Sure, all those high-tech features may seem like clever points of differentiation in the short-term.
 But when that differentiation starts to fail, companies need to start asking themselves if it was really worth it.